learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 Methods can also be written to have a "template" of shared activity, but this activity can be changed _just a little bit_ when necessary.
-In the previous lesson we saw a method called `say_hello_five_times`.
+In the previous lesson, we saw a method called `say_hello_five_times`.
 But what if we wanted to say "Hello" three times?
 Nine times?
 Twenty-two times?
 Our code would be very cluttered if we had to write a separate method for each of those counts.

-In this case we want the "general behavior" to be saying hello.
+In this case, we want the "general behavior" to be saying hello.
 But we want to make it possible to vary the number of times `"Hello"` is said.
 The little bit we want to change is the number of times.